-Role of Actuator in Water Treatment
+Role of Actuator Valve in Water Treatment

-Membrane cleaning, cleaning of filters are all done with the aid of automatic valves when the pressure exceeds the standard pressure.
-In order to avoid overflow or preventing drying of pumps due to insufficient flow of water, the signals indicated by the flow meters are picked up by the actuators which open/close the valves accordingly in order to have uninterrupted operations/services of the plant.
+Membrane cleaning and cleaning of filters are all done with the aid of automatic valves when the pressure exceeds the standard pressure.
+In order to avoid overflow or preventing drying of pumps due to insufficient flow of water, the signals indicated by the flow meters are picked up by the automatic actuators which open/close the valves accordingly in order to have uninterrupted operations/services of the plant.
 In case the pH is too low/ high from the described limits this would affect the shell life of any unit operation.
 This fluctuation is detected by the pH meter and the signal to rectify is sent to the actuator of the control valve which is responsible for the addition of acid/alkali respectively.

-In case of Anaerobic digestion, the sludge should be suspended in the system.
+In case of anaerobic digestion, the sludge should be suspended in the system.
 To keep it suspended a particular flow of water should be maintained.
-In case this decreases/increases above the specified flow, then this detected by the flow meter which provides signal to the actuators of the control valve responsible for opening/closing of the water flow to the digestor.
+In case this decreases/increases above the specified flow, then this is detected by the flow meter which provides the signal to the actuators of the control valve responsible for opening/closing the water flow to the digestor.